fylgja/stylelint-config/CHANELOG.md

 # Changelog

+## 2.2.6 - (2019-08-30)
+* IMP: version of dependencies

 ## 2.2.5 - (2019-08-11)
 * FIX: issue with variables and font family stacks

 ## 2.2.4 - (2019-07-26)
+* IMP:
-* IMP: changelog date format to ISO standard
+  * changelog date format to ISO standard
-* IMP: make at-rule-empty-line-before less strict, via swap
+  * make at-rule-empty-line-before less strict, via swap
     * "inside-block" should be ignored
     * "first-nested" should be except

 ## 2.2.3 - (2019-06-17)
 * FIX: Set scss/operator-no-newline-after to null